NicePotato-MS/NicePotatoScript-scratch/docs/source/syntax-index.rst

 Syntax Index
 ============

-Contains all of the syntax/keywords of PotatoScratchScript (PSS)
+Contains all of the syntax/keywords of NicePotatoScript (NPS)

 Basics
 ======